kkwong44/cappadocia-tours/README.md

     * Email client will be opened when clicked
     * A new window will be opened for each social media when clicked

-Footer on full desktop screen width
+Screenshot - Footer on full desktop screen width

 ![Screenshot on Page Footer](readme/screenshots/screenshot-footer1.png)